bleu0-teem/web/README.md

   <img src="https://img.shields.io/github/forks/bleu0-teem/web?style=for-the-badge&logo=github&label=Forks" alt="GitHub Forks"/>
 </p>

-## ✨ Unleash Roblox's Legacy: The Ultimate Revival Project

-Welcome to **BLUE16** – an ambitious open-source ROBLOX revival project dedicated to the incredible goal of running **EVERY Roblox version possible**.
-We're building a platform that marries nostalgic functionality with modern web standards: clean design, robust features, and built for unparalleled scalability.
+## About BLUE16

+BLUE16 is an open-source project focused on reviving classic Roblox experiences.
+The main goal is to support running every possible version of Roblox, offering users a modern, reliable platform with a straightforward setup and robust features.

 ---

-## 🚀 Key Features
+## Features

-Experience a revival platform engineered for the modern web:

-*   **Blazing Fast Performance:** Optimized for speed and responsiveness, ensuring a smooth user experience.
-*   **Sleek & Intuitive UI:** A contemporary and aesthetic user interface designed for ease of use.
+- **Fast Performance:** Designed to be responsive and efficient for all users.
+- **Modern User Interface:** Clean and easy-to-use interface for a better experience.
-*   **Robust Security by Design:** Implementing best practices to keep your data and sessions secure.
+- **Secure:** Implements strong security practices to protect your data and sessions.
-*   **Highly Maintainable Codebase:** Modular architecture and clear documentation for easy understanding and contributions.
+- **Maintainable Codebase:** Modular structure with clear documentation to help contributors.
-*   **Seamless Dual Database Support:** Effortlessly switch between MySQL and Supabase without any code changes.
+- **Dual Database Support:** Easily switch between MySQL and Supabase without changing the code.

 ---

-## 🛠️ Tech Stack
+## Technology Stack

-BLUE16 is powered by a reliable and modern stack:

-*   **Frontend:** PHP (with a focus on clean, component-based rendering)
+- **Frontend:** PHP (component-based rendering)
-*   **Backend:** PHP (API-first, modular, and extensible)
+- **Backend:** PHP (API-first, modular)
-*   **Styling:** Tailwind CSS (utility-first for rapid, consistent styling)
+- **Styling:** Tailwind CSS (utility-first approach)
-*   **Database:** Flexible support for both **MySQL** and **Supabase**
+- **Database:** Supports both MySQL and Supabase

 ---

-## 🏁 Getting Started
+## Getting Started

-Follow these steps to get your BLUE16 website instance up and running locally or on your server.
+Follow these steps to set up BLUE16 locally or on your server.

 ### Prerequisites

-Ensure you have the following installed on your system:
+Make sure you have these installed:

-*   PHP (v7.4 or higher recommended)
+- PHP (version 7.4 or higher recommended)
-*   Composer
+- Composer
-*   Git
+- Git

-### Installation Steps
+### Installation

 1. **Clone the repository:**
     ```bash
     git clone https://github.com/bleu0-teem/web.git
     cd web
     ```

 2. **Install PHP dependencies:**
-    Navigate into the `www` directory and install composer packages.
+    Go to the `www` directory and use Composer.
     ```bash
     cd www
     composer install
     ```

-3.  **Configure your environment:**
+3. **Configure environment variables:**
-    Copy the example environment file and then edit it with your specific settings, especially database credentials.
+    Copy the example configuration and update it with your settings.
     ```bash
     cp .env.sample .env
-    # Open .env in your editor and configure your settings
+    # Open .env in your editor and update your database and other settings
     ```

-4.  **Set up your database:**
+4. **Set up the database:**
-    First, verify your configuration, then run migrations to create the necessary tables.
+    Check your configuration, then run database migrations.
     ```bash
-    php config-check.php  # Verifies your .env configuration
+    php config-check.php
-    php migrate.php       # Creates and updates database tables
+    php migrate.php
     ```

-### Database Selection
+### Choose Your Database

-BLUE16 provides first-class support for two powerful database options:
+BLUE16 works with two databases:

-*   **MySQL:** Set `DB_TYPE=mysql` in your `.env` file and provide your MySQL connection details.
+- **MySQL:** Set `DB_TYPE=mysql` in your `.env` file and enter your MySQL details.
-*   **Supabase:** Set `DB_TYPE=supabase` in your `.env` file and configure your Supabase project keys.
+- **Supabase:** Set `DB_TYPE=supabase` and add your Supabase project keys.

-For a detailed guide on database setup and configuration, please refer to the [DATABASE.md](www/DATABASE.md) documentation.
+See [DATABASE.md](www/DATABASE.md) for detailed setup instructions.

 ---

-## 👋 Contributing
+## Contributing

-We welcome contributions from the community!
-Whether it's bug fixes, new features, or documentation improvements, your help is invaluable.
+Contributions are welcome!
+Whether you want to fix bugs, add features, or improve documentation, your help makes the project better.

-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) guide for detailed instructions on how to get started.
+Read the [CONTRIBUTING.md](CONTRIBUTING.md) guide for details on how to get started.

 ---

-## ❓ FAQ
+## FAQ

-**Q: What is the core mission of BLUE16?**
+**What is the purpose of BLUE16?**
-A: Our goal is to create a robust and modern ROBLOX revival platform capable of running all possible historic Roblox versions, offering a clean, secure, and scalable experience.
+To provide a modern platform for reviving and running all historic Roblox versions, with an emphasis on security and scalability.

-**Q: Which databases are supported out-of-the-box?**
+**Which databases are supported?**
-A: We currently support both traditional MySQL and modern Supabase databases, switchable via environment variables.
+MySQL and Supabase are both fully supported and can be switched using environment variables.

-**Q: Where can I get support or ask questions?**
+**Where can I get support or ask questions?**
-A: Feel free to open an issue on our GitHub repository.
-We also encourage you to check the existing documentation.
+Open an issue on GitHub or check the documentation for more information.

 ---

-## 📄 License
+## License

 This project is licensed under the [MIT License](LICENSE).